Detention? You'd be getting off easy.

 - They are superpowered ninjas, whose job is to teach other superpowered ninjas.
 This trope was guaranteed from the start.

-- And let's not forget poor Iruka, a chuunin Academy teacher who in episode one completely fools an Ax Crazy colleague... after having a giant shuriken (among other things) embedded in his back.
+- And let's not forget poor Iruka, a chuunin Academy teacher who in episode one completely fools an Ax-Crazy colleague and protects Naruto... after having a giant shuriken (among other things) embedded in his back.

 - Jiraiya.
 As one of the strongest characters in the series, he's Badass from the word go; but its his students who really define him.
 Namikaze Minato, Yahiko, Nagato / Pain, Konan and Uzumaki Naruto.